rbaumgar/openshift-operators/Operator_Update_Information_Checker.md

 ## API Interface

-- Is their an API available/planed? json/yaml output
+- Is there an API available/planned? json/yaml output
 - How to call?
 - Would be nice, to get only the operators I am running on my cluster
 - How to select a list of operators?